A luxury safari in Kenya. Talk about once in a lifetime opportunities…

 When is the best time to see the animals in Kenya?

 End of June – September.
+If you’re planning your safari in Kenya and you want to guarantee seeing all your favourite animals, this is the time to go.
 This is when the animals migrate distances of around 2000km over to Kenya from Tanzania and ‘the greatest wildlife show on earth’ takes centre stage.
 The great migration is supposedly the greatest mass movement of land mammals on the entire globe so, as you can imagine, during these months people come in from all over the world.
 Parks can get busy and very crowded but for good reason.
 Wildlife can also be easier to spot during June – September (the drier months) because there’s less foilage and bush and animals will head to watering holes.

 Allll the elephants, lions, giraffes, hippos, crocodiles and zebras amongst a million dik diks (yup they’re a thing – google them!), gazelles, grand gazelles, oryxes, buffaloes, wart hogs (hey Pumba), impalas, heart beasts and guinea fowls!
 Honestly, all the birds and bees and trees; I couldn’t possibly remember all the names but it was sensational.